himanshu0394/InfluencerAnalysisAWSTech/README.md

 4. Database: The final output from our analysis in Spark was sent to Amazon RDS as a SQL table and updated every 15 minutes as mentioned earlier.
 The Python Flask App called the database to display the real time data to the client interface.

 ## Code walkthrough
+Below are the details of key code components in sequence and their utility:
+1. create_aws_pipeline:
+2. data_producer:
+3. delete_kinesis_pipeline:
+4. download_unzip_mysql_driver:
+5. run_analysis_updated:

 ## Conclusion